Int’l Teachers: EAL in the Mainstream Classroom

 During this learning experience we will explore the following topics:

-• How to implement the ten CLIL principles to ensure a responsive learning environment with specific pedagogical benefits for multilingual learners
+• the ten CLIL (content and language integrated learning) principles to ensure a responsive learning environment with specific pedagogical benefits for multilingual learners

 Learning Goals

-• Compare and contrast an array of EAL-related principles and practices including CLIL, Stanford University’s ELL Guidelines, SIOP.
-WIDA, and professional teaching standards for EAL teachers from the U.S., Canada, the U.K., Australia, and New Zealand
+• Compare and contrast an array of EAL-related principles and practices including CLIL, SIOP, WIDA, and professional teaching standards for EAL teachers from the U.S., Canada, the U.K., Australia, and New Zealand